petergu/aws-sqs-lambda-java/README.md

 ## Considerations for writing AWS Lambda functions.

-* AWS Lambda functions might seem like small, independent functions, we should not put everything into a single file, ignoring code reusability and separation of concerns.
+* AWS Lambda functions might seem like small, independent functions, but we should not put everything into a single file, ignore code reusability and separation of concerns.
 * Separate the Lambda handler (entry point) from your application logic.
 Lambda should be viewed only as one entry point into your application.
 * Using Dependency Injection ( DI ) pattern is great way to structure your Lambda codes.
 * Spring Framework DI is too heavy for Lambda.